<- function(n, g, x0) {

 Genetic drift is the process by which allele frequencies change randomly due to random fluctuations.
 Various models exist to model such fluctuations, but the most widely used one is the Wright-Fisher model.
 In that model, a parent generation of N individuals produces exactly N individuals as offspring, which make up the next generation.
 To model the fluctuations, every “child” gets assigned a random “parent” from the previous generation.

-As a statistical process, this amounts to a binomial process, where the N offspring individuals are drawn, each carrying a 50% probability to have A vs. B. In the third generation, this probability may then have already shifted away from 50.
+As a statistical process, this amounts to a binomial process, where the N offspring individuals are drawn with replacement, each carrying a 50% probability to have A vs. B. In the third generation, this probability may then have already shifted away from 50.

 Here is a simple function in R to model the allele frequency in a number of \(g\) successive generations, given a (haploid) population size \(n\) and a starting frequency \(x0\):